 What You Need to Make Cuban Coffee

-- A stovetop espresso maker aka Moka pot for brewing (smaller is better; Cubano is meant to be a single-serve beverage, as opposed to its larger cousin, Colada)
+- A stovetop espresso maker aka Moka pot for brewing (smaller is better; Cubano is meant to be a single-serve beverage of stronger coffee, as opposed to its larger cousin, Colada coffee)

-- Demerara, brown, white, or granulated sugar (1 tbs per serving, adjust to taste)
+- Demerara, white, granulated, or brown sugar (1 tbs per serving, adjust to taste)

 - A teaspoon